Iskandar Malaysia Bus Rapid Transit: Bi-articulated bus for trunk services

 ART on pilot testing programme between Medini Hub to Horizon Hill in April 2021.

 In January 2021, a LiDAR guided bi-articulated bus for IMBRT arrived in Johor from China.
-The guided buses that will be used for this project is an Autonomous Rail Rapid Transit (ART) type that was imported by Mobilus Sdn Bhd, a 51:49 joint venture company established between Eccaz Sdn.
+The guided buses that will be used for this project is an Autonomous Rapid Transit (ART) type that was imported by Mobilus Sdn Bhd, a 51:49 joint venture company established between Eccaz Sdn.
 Bhd. and CRRC Urban Traffic Co Ltd, a member of CRRC Group.
 Malaysia will be the first country in the region to potentially adopt this technology.

 The ART is a multi-carriages that is equipped with sensors that read the painted tracks marking on the road, enabling it to automatically navigate its own route while travelling up to 70 km per hour and carrying more than 100 passengers per carriages.
 The capacity of an ART vehicle is expandable to up to five carriages.
 It is considered as a medium capacity transit system for urban passenger transport using leading edge technology and allows for higher passenger capacity at a lower cost of implementation when compared to traditional light rail systems.
 During the pilot test, the guided bus used stored energy on electricity to operates.
 This is to find out the vehicle sustainability to suit on the hot and humid conditions of Malaysian weather.